tao200ok/expresso/README.md

 Request was successful.
 Response body will contain an 'employees' property with an array of objects, each representing individual employees.
 See the example below.

+> NOTE: If there are no current employees in the system, the array in the response will be empty.

 Employee:

 | Property            | Description                   | Type    | Read-only |